availabs/NPMRDS_Database/src/here/here_realtime_traffic/README.md

 - Starts the HereRealtimeTrafficDownloader scraping.
   - Scraping runs throughout archived file loading.
   - The ETL Service queues scraper results for loading during this time.
-    - Once all archived files are loaded, the ETL Service loads the HERE Realtime Traffic API responses in realtime.
+    - Once all queued files are loaded, the ETL Service loads the HERE Realtime Traffic API responses in realtime.

 For usage, see: